fritogotlayed/steamy/README.md

 ### Development

+1. `deno install` - Install the dependencies for the CLI.
+2. `deno task setup` - This will generate a version.ts file that is required for the CLI to run.

 To test the CLI locally:

 - `deno run -A ./src/main.ts [command] <args>` -- This runs the CLI locally with a JIT compiled binary.